e. Set up Compute Environment

 - For Maximum vCPUs type 16 (which allows you to use up to 4 instances).

-- For VPI Id, choose the default VPC.
+- Under Networking, for VPI ID, choose the Default VPC.

-- Add a Tag called Name and for Value, type a name for your instances created with Batch.
+- Under EC2 tags - *optional*, Add a Tag called Name and for Value, type CARLA Batch as a name for your instances created with Batch.
 You can add additional tags if you want.

-- Choose Create to build your new compute environment.
+- Choose Create compute environment to build your new compute environment.

 At this point, you have done the hard part!
 Continue to set up a job queue.